daniel3385/nordit-devkit-learning/03-button-interrupt/README.md

 - Button input using GPIO interrupt
 - Controls LED using GPIO interrupt callback
 - LED toggles when button is pressed
+- Printf message to the serial using printk when button pressed

 ## Hardware
 - Nordic Semiconductor development board